tweag/nickel/examples/README.md

     }
     ```

-    Alternatively, you can query a configuration or a sub-element to get
+    Alternatively, you can query individual elements of a configuration, showing
-    a list of attributes or the documentation:
+    documentation and other metadata:

     ```console
     $ nickel -f record-contract.ncl query kind
-      • contract: <ReplicationController, ReplicaSet, Pod>
+      • contract: [|`ReplicationController, `ReplicaSet, `Pod|]
-      • value: `ReplicationController
       • documentation: The kind of the element being configured.
     ```